Important Notice: 70th District Court Arraignments Update

 You may visit www.michigan.gov/ichat - You can request your criminal history record for the State of Michigan for a fee.

 Once you receive complete record checks, you will be able to contact the appropriate police agency or Court listed on the records to obtain case specific information.

 Payments for fines and court costs may be made in cash, money order or credit card (MasterCard, VISA or Discover).
 Bonds may be posted for a defendant in cash only and must be placed in the name of the defendant.
 Personal checks are no longer accepted.
 Learn more about payment information.

-Arraignments occur daily during court hours.
-Defendants in custody are arraigned by video arraignment at 9:00 a.m. and 1:30 p.m. .
+Walk-in arraignments occur Tuesday through Friday mornings only at 9:00 a.m. and are subject to change.
+Defendants in custody are arraigned by video arraignment at 9:00 a.m.
 If you come to court to be arraigned on a new charge please go to either the Traffic Division or the Criminal Division, depending on which type of case you are to arraigned on, prior to going to the courtroom.